• Skip to main content

 Prepare the coffee

-Per serving, you will need 2 shots of espresso (about 2.5 ounce) or about ½ cup of strongly brewed coffee.
+Per serving, you will need a double shot of espresso (about 2.5 ounces) or about ½ cup of strongly brewed coffee.
 I don't have an espresso coffee machine, so I love using a French press to brew a small portion of strong coffee for lattes.
 In that case, I use about 2 heaping tablespoons of ground coffee + ½ cup of hot water.

 Make the foamy cardamom milk

-Once hot, then use a hand-held frother to foam the milk to your liking.
+Once hot, then use a handheld milk frother to foam the milk to your liking.

 If you have an induction oven like me, then these metal frothing mini pitcher are great to flavor the milk, warm it up directly on the stove and to froth too.